 Today is day 1 of our 5-day inbox zero challenge.
 Thank you for joining!

-There are hundreds of fellow AE fans from all across the world taking this challenge, and we are looking forward to sharing this journey with you.
+There are thousands of fellow AE fans from all across the world taking this challenge.
+And we are looking forward to sharing this journey with you.

 Who is this challenge for?